What’s Happening with You

-- Feet and ankle swelling
+- Feet and ankle swelling.

-- Shinier, fuller hair
+- Shinier, fuller hair.

 - Frustration at not really looking or feeling pregnant, but are too big for your normal wardrobe and too small for maternity clothes.
-This feeling tends to turn to excitement as the as the second trimester progresses and you begin to “show” the world that you are pregnant.
+This feeling tends to turn to excitement as the second trimester progresses and you begin to “show” the world that you are pregnant.

 - A feeling of being “scatterbrained” - You may feel forgetful, drop things, and even have trouble concentrating.